aryangupta02092002/News-Application/README.md

 - **Browse News**: Users can scroll through a list of news articles fetched from the API.
 - **Search Functionality**: Allows users to search for specific news articles by keywords or topics.
 - **Sorting by Date**: Provides the ability to sort news articles based on their publication date.
+- **Notification**: Notification update for breaking or latest news

 ## Technologies Used